federicomaffei/boris_bikes/README.md

 > A van is used to move broken bikes from the stations to the garage.
 It can also be used to take fixed bikes back to the station(s).
 > The van, all stations and the garage have fixed capacity, so they cannot take more bikes that they can hold.

-* The features I implemented via TDD are:
+##The features I implemented via TDD are:

 1. A *Bike* object, that can be initialized, stored in a *DockingStation*, and has a method that returns its state (broken or fixed).

 2. The creation of a *DockingStation* object, that can dock and release *Bikes*, returning information about *Bikes* availability and state.

 3. The creation of a *Van* object, that can take broken *Bikes* from a *DockingStation* and take them to the *Garage*, to be fixed.

 4. The creation of a *Garage* object, that can fix broken bikes.

 5. The [encapsulation](http://en.wikipedia.org/wiki/Encapsulation_\(object-oriented_programming\)) of the functionalities that were common to the DockingStation, Van and Garage objects, defining a BikeContainer module.

-* The programming languages and technologies I used are:
+###The programming languages and technologies I used are:

 * Ruby

 * Rspec

-* How to test the application:
+###How to test the application:

 * From command line enter:
 ```bash
 git clone git@github.com:federicomaffei/My-Student-Directory.git
 cd My-Student-Directory
 rspec
 ```
-* Possible future adds to the features: